 This morning, Immaculate, from our spiritual team, came to visit with Fatuma, to tell her about Jesus and pray with her.
 The CURE Uganda spiritual team visits each baby and caretaker every day to share the good news of Christ with everyone.
 We are praying that this Easter baby and his mom would know the love and hope of Jesus!

 Send a Message to Asadi

-We'll deliver your message to Asadi at his hospital bed.
+We'll deliver your message to Asadi as soon as we see him.